mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 ---
 layout: post
 title: "Long running Spark Streaming jobs on YARN cluster"
-date: 2016-10-03
+date: 2016-09-30
 comments: true
 categories: [spark, yarn, hdfs]
 ---

-Long running Spark Streaming job, once submitted to the YARN cluster should run forever until it will be intentionally stopped.
+A long-running Spark Streaming job, once submitted to the YARN cluster should run forever until it is intentionally stopped.
-Any interruption introduces substantial processing delays and could drive to data loss or duplicates.
+Any interruption introduces substantial processing delays and could lead to data loss or duplicates.
-Neither YARN nor Apache Spark have not been designed for running long running services.
+Neither YARN nor Apache Spark have been designed for running long-running services.
-But they have been successfully adapted to growing needs of near real-time processing implemented as long running jobs.
+But they have been successfully adapted to growing needs of near real-time processing implemented as long-running jobs.
 Successfully does not necessarily mean without technological challenges.

-This blog post summarizes my experiences in running mission critical, long running Spark Streaming jobs on secured YARN cluster.
+This blog post summarizes my experiences in running mission critical, long-running Spark Streaming jobs on a secured YARN cluster.
-You will learn how to submit Spark Streaming application to the YARN cluster to avoid sleepless nights during on-call hours.
+You will learn how to submit Spark Streaming application to a YARN cluster to avoid sleepless nights during on-call hours.

 ## Fault tolerance

 In the YARN cluster mode Spark driver runs in the Application Master, the first container allocated by the application.
 This process is responsible for driving the application and requesting resources (Spark executors) from YARN.
 What is important, Application Master eliminates need for any another process that run during application lifecycle.
-Even if the edge Hadoop cluster node where the Spark Streaming job was submitted fails, the application stays unaffected.
+Even if an edge Hadoop cluster node where the Spark Streaming job was submitted fails, the application stays unaffected.

 To run Spark Streaming application in the cluster mode, ensure that the following parameters are given to spark-submit command:

     spark-submit --master yarn --deploy-mode cluster

-Because Spark driver and Application Master share single JVM, any error in Spark driver stops our long running job.
+Because Spark driver and Application Master share a single JVM, any error in Spark driver stops our long-running job.
 Fortunately it is possible to configure maximum number of attempts that will be made to re-run the application.
 It is reasonable to set higher value than default 2 (derived from YARN cluster property ```yarn.resourcemanager.am.max-attempts```).
 For me 4 works quite well, higher value may cause unnecessary restarts even if the reason of the failure is permanent.